tommasomoretti/nameless-analytics-batch-data-loader/README.md

 ## Load data into main table
 ### From a local machine or a server to Google BigQuery
+Ensure that the Python Client for Google BigQuery is installed before executing the script.
+For installation instructions, refer to the [official documentation](https://cloud.google.com/bigquery/docs/reference/libraries?hl=en).

 ```py
 import os